bcgov/cas-cif/docs/developer-guide.md

 In order for the feature toggling in the Growthbook dashboard to actually do anything, we need to add some code to declare anything we want to be able to show/hide.
 We have a custom wrapper (lib/growthbookWrapper) that allows us to bypass growthbook & show features even if growthbook is down (or in our cypress test github action, where features should always be enabled).

+To bypass growthbook locally, add `BYPASS_GROWTHBOOK=true` to your .env

 Example:

 ```typescript